2020–21 Segunda División: Standings

+At the end of the season, all three relegated teams in the previous season’s La Liga (Leganés, Mallorca and Espanyol) took the top three places in the league.

 Results

 Positions by round

 The table lists the positions of teams after each week of matches.
 In order to preserve chronological evolvements, any postponed matches are not included to the round at which they were originally scheduled, but added to the full round they were played immediately afterwards.